+This guide covers everything about how to get rid of sweat bees safely and effectively.
 Those small, often iridescent green or metallic blue insects that seem to take a particular interest in your skin whenever you are working outdoors or simply enjoying a sunny afternoon are most likely sweat bees.
 While generally docile and important pollinators, their persistent buzzing and occasional mild sting can quickly turn a pleasant moment into an annoyance.
 Understanding these tiny visitors and their habits is the first step in developing an effective strategy to deter them from your personal space and garden.
+As of April 2026, managing these beneficial insects remains a common homeowner concern.

 Understanding Sweat Bees